 When it comes to viewing properties in person, it’s best to prioritize each one using the following method.

 You’ve heard the cliche.
-I don’t have to repeat it here.
+We don’t have to repeat it here.
 Location should be one of your first considerations.
 Not only does the home need to be in the right neighborhood that fits your search and lifestyle, it needs to be in the right location within that neighborhood.
 Houston does not have zoning, which means that homes can be next door to a commercial property or a property type that may not be desirable.
 Your Realtor should be able to provide expert advice when it comes to picking homes in the right location.
 Location is important because it can impact your quality of life, but it’s also important to consider location for resale.
 A home that is in a good location will sale much quicker and for a higher price than one that is poorly located.

 Second: Floor Plan